nicoledan/undocumented_project/README.md

 Explanation after choice: Undocumented immigrants who are enrolled in DACA are able to get jobs, internships, driver's licenses, bank accounts, credit cards, and healthcare, according to the American Immigration Council Website.
 However, it does have to be renewed every two years, which will cost $465.

 2b.
 Your child's DACA is about to expire as a president who opposes DACA is elected.
-He could deport anyone who has DACA, since they have given their information in order to apply.
+There is uncertainty about what will happen to people who have DACA protections already.
 Do you renew your child's DACA?